 Delhi to Leh Bus Service

-Total duration of the journey is approximately 52 hours out of which actual travel time is close to 35 hours (excluding the night stay at Keylong).
-This bus covers a total of over 1100 kms through some of the most challenging roads and 5 high altitude passes.
-This is an extension of the previous Delhi to Keylong route that was later extended all the way till Leh.
-It again shortens to Delhi to Keylong only in September before the bus service completely stops in October after it starts to snow at Rohtang.
+Total duration of the journey is approximately 52 hours; of which travel time is close to 35 hours (excluding the night stay at Keylong).
+This bus covers a total of over 1100 kms through some of the most challenging roads; and 5 high altitude passes.
+This is an extension of the Delhi to Keylong route; that was later extended till Leh.

 This bus runs through six different states or UTs (Delhi, Haryana, Punjab, Chandigarh, Himachal Pradesh, Jammu & Kashmir), covering the plains of Haryana & Punjab, lush green landscapes of Kullu-Manali, adventurous roads midst snow covered peaks of 5 high altitude passes and beautiful vistas of cold desert of Leh-Laddakh.